NCAS-CMS/cfdm/CONTRIBUTING.md

 # Versioning

-A version of the cfdm package will always be based on the version of the CF conventions to which it applies, with the addition of an extra integer value that is incremented each time the package is updated.
+A version of the cfdm package will always be based on the latest version of the CF conventions to which it applies, with the addition of an extra integer value that is incremented each time the package is updated.
 For example, the first release for version 1.7 of the CF